ctrlbadger/MBSS-Minecraft-Bash-Server-Script/README.md

 MBSS - Minecraft Bash Server Script
 ==================
+While me and my friend Sam had been setting up a minecraft server we managed to create a timed script the suited our needs due to its simpleness!

 Minecraft Bash Server Script Enviroment, A selection of scripts to make it easier for people to run minecraft servers on bash